-If you wish to upgrade PEM server that is installed on a machine in isolated network, you need to create PEM repository on that machine before you upgrade the PEM server.
-For more information on creating PEM repository in isolated network, see Creating a PEM Repository on an Isolated Network.
+If you wish to upgrade a PEM server that is installed on a machine in an isolated network, you need to create a PEM repository on that machine before you upgrade the PEM server.
+For more information about creating a PEM repository on an isolated network, see Creating a PEM Repository on an Isolated Network.